 Gutters can also initiate standing water issues.

-If your gutters are too small to handle heavy rainfall, they could overflow.
+If your rain gutters are too small to handle heavy rainfall, the gutters could overflow.
 As a result, backed up water can seep behind the gutters and under the shingles.
 At Artisan, we install drip edge wherever possible along the roof edge to create an extra barrier of protection between the roof and gutters.

 When your gutters are extremely clogged, debris can pile up on your roof.
 With heavy rains, the debris will soak up large amounts of water.
 Wet debris will damage and wear down your asphalt shingles.